tcakmak0/yara-scan-api/README.md

 - yara-python (Python bindings for YARA)
 - python-magic (Python bindings for libmagic)

-Installation can be done easly by using the following command after copying an instance of requirements.txt into your local:
+Installation can be done easily by using the following command after copying an instance of requirements.txt into your local:

 ```bash
     pip install -r requirements.txt